ashleychontos/sort-a-survey/README.md

 ```

 The `survey` binary should have been automatically placed in your system's path by the
 command.
-You may test your installation by using `survey --help` to see available command-line options:
+You can test your installation by using `survey --help` to see available command-line options:

 ```
 $ survey --help